Today's stock tips by Mitessh Thakkar, Shrikant Chouhan

-The Indian market may open on a flat note on Monday following mixed cues from Asian peers.
-The trend on SGX Nifty also indicates a flat start for the broader index in India.
-CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy sell in trade today.
+Indian indices are likely to open on a positive note on Friday, tracking gains in Asian peers on the back of strong US stocks as US jobless claims fell.
+The SGX Nifty also indicated a positive opening for the Indian indices.
+CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Mitessh Thakkar - mitesshthakkar.com

-—Buy NALCO with a stop loss of Rs 71.9, target at Rs 77
+—Sell JSW Steel with a stop loss of Rs 686, target at Rs 655

 Shrikant Chouhan - Kotak Securities

-—Buy SAIL with a stop loss of Rs 128, target at Rs 137
+—Buy Aurobindo Pharma with a stop loss of Rs 1,000, target at Rs 960

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.